As social media guardrails fade and AI deepfakes go mainstream, experts warn of impact on elections

 Manipulated images and videos surrounding elections are nothing new, but 2024 will be the first U.S. presidential election in which sophisticated AI tools that can produce convincing fakes in seconds are just a few clicks away.

 The fabricated images, videos and audio clips known as deepfakes have started making their way into experimental presidential campaign ads.
-More sinister versions could easily spread without labels on social media and fool people days before an election, Etzioni said.
+More sinister versions could easily spread without labels and fool people days before an election, Etzioni said.

-''You could see a political candidate like President Biden being rushed to a hospital,'' he said. ''You could see a candidate saying things that he or she never actually said.
-You could see a run on the banks.
-You could see bombings and violence that never occurred.''
+''You could see a political candidate like President Biden being rushed to a hospital,'' he said. ''You could see a candidate saying things that he or she never actually said."

-High-tech fakes already have affected elections around the globe, said Larry Norden, senior director of the elections and government program at the Brennan Center for Justice.
-Just days before Slovakia's recent elections, AI-generated audio recordings impersonated a liberal candidate discussing plans to raise beer prices and rig the election.
-Fact-checkers scrambled to identify them as false, but they were shared as real across social media regardless.

-These tools might also be used to target specific communities and hone misleading messages about voting.
-That could look like persuasive text messages, false announcements about voting processes shared in different languages on WhatsApp, or bogus websites mocked up to look like official government ones in your area, experts said.

 Faced with content that is made to look and sound real, ''everything that we've been wired to do through evolution is going to come into play to have us believe in the fabrication rather than the actual reality,'' said misinformation scholar Kathleen Hall Jamieson, director of the Annenberg Public Policy Center at the University of Pennsylvania.

-Republicans and Democrats in Congress and the Federal Election Commission are exploring steps to regulate the technology, but they haven't finalized any rules or legislation.
-That's left states to enact the only restrictions so far on political AI deepfakes.
+The Federal Election Commission and Republicans and Democrats in Congress are exploring steps to regulate the technology, but they haven't finalized any rules or legislation.

 A handful of states have passed laws requiring deepfakes to be labeled or banning those that misrepresent candidates.
 Some social media companies, including YouTube and Meta, which owns Facebook and Instagram, have introduced AI labeling policies.
 It remains to be seen whether they will be able to consistently catch violators.